-The PhD in geosciences degree program provides a challenging curriculum that is relevant to today’s career prospects and the opportunity to study with internationally renowned faculty members.
-Students will benefit from strong research programs, a high-tech infrastructure and a full program of convenient evening academic courses.
+The PhD in geosciences degree program provides a rigorous curriculum that is designed to be relevant to many of today’s career prospects, as well as the opportunity to interact in a research context with a diversity of faculty.
+Students can benefit from many strong research programs, some of which involve faculty researchers from other institutions, and a modern infrastructure.

 School: School of Natural Sciences and Mathematics

 Degree requirements: Bachelor's in geosciences or equivalent, including courses in physics, mathematics and chemistry, is preferred.

 Combined minimum GRE score of 300 on the verbal and quantitative portions of the exam is advisable.

 Applicants must submit three letters of recommendation from individuals who can judge the candidate’s probability of success in graduate school.
 Use the electronic request form in the graduate application to submit the letters.
 Contact the graduate academic program department if you have any questions.

 Supplemental Geosciences Application Form which can be obtained from the Geosciences Department Office by mail (ROC 21, The University of Texas at Dallas, 800 W. Campbell Road, Richardson, TX, 75080, USA), telephone (972-883-2401), or email the Geosciences Department.